Skip to contents

 feasible_f_range

-Minimum and maximum achievable F-values under the structure (if diagnostics requested).
+Minimum and maximum achievable F-values under the chosen structure (shown if diagnostics are requested).

 recommended_f